Khalid Aït Taleb

-Khalid Aït Taleb (خالد آيت الطالب; born 1966 in Rabat) is a Moroccan medical professor and politician.
-He is currently the Minister of Health of Morocco.
+Khalid Aït Taleb (خالد آيت الطالب; born 1966 in Rabat) is a Moroccan medical professor who served as Minister of Health from 2019 to 2024, except for a brief week-long interruption in October 2021.

-Education

 Taleb holds a Doctor of Medicine from Mohammed V University.

 Professional career

-Since 2009, Aït Taleb acted as the head of department of visceral surgery at the Hassan II University Hospital Center in Fez, as well as its general director.
+Aït Taleb had acted as the head of department of visceral surgery at the Hassan II University Hospital Center in Fez, as well as its general director, since 2009 at the time of being appointed as minister of health.
 In 2016, he was elected president of the Alliance des CHU du Maroc.

 Political career

 Prior to his appointment as Minister of Health, Aït Taleb briefly served as the Acting Secretary General of the Ministry of Health, succeeding Hicham Nejmi, who was dismissed the previous month.

-As part of a government reshuffling, Aït Taleb was appointed as the Minister of Health on 9 October 2019.

-Aït Taleb has been recognized as among those managing the government's response to the COVID-19 pandemic.
+As part of a government reshuffling, Aït Taleb was appointed minister of health by King Mohammed VI on 9 October 2019.
+He was described as a technocrat due to his previous medical career.
+Taleb's tenure coincided with the COVID-19 pandemic.
 His management of the government's vaccination campaign, in particular concerning vaccine delivery, earned him criticism among the opposition and some of the media.
-He has also faced controversy linked to a fake Facebook page made in his name, which the Ministry of Health denied having any connection with.
+Another controversy was a fake Facebook page using his name, which the Ministry of Health denied having any connection with.

+Aït Taleb was reappointed by Mohammed VI on 14 October 2021, a week after the government of Aziz Akhannouch assumed office, after his predecessor Nabila Rmili resigned to focus on her mayoral career in Casablanca.
+On 23 October 2024, he was replaced by Amine Tahraoui.